shellspec/shellspec/README.md

 5. If no tag matches, nothing will be run, e.g. `--tag tagA:` runs nothing (it does not match baz above, as empty values are not the same as no value).
 6. The --tag option can be used multiple times, e.g. `--tag tagA:val1 --tag tagA:val2` works the same as `--tag tagA:val1,tagA:val2`

-## Testing a single file script
+## How to test a single file shell script

-Shell scripts are often made up of a single file.
-ShellSpec provides two ways of testing a single shell script.
+If the shell script consists of a single file, unit testing becomes difficult.
+However, there are many such shell scripts.

+ShellSpec has the ability to testing in such cases with only few modifications to the shell script.

-### Sourced Return
+### Using Sourced Return

-This is a method for testing functions defined in shell scripts.
+This is the way to test functions defined in a shell script.

 Loading a script with `Include` defines a `__SOURCED__` variable available in the sourced script.
-If the `__SOURCED__` variable is defined, return in your shell script process.
+If the variable `__SOURCED__` is defined, please return from the shell script.

 ```sh
 #!/bin/sh